List of Bobobo-bo Bo-bobo characters: Captain Battleship

 Captain Battleship (軍艦 Gunkan) is the first of the Chrome Dome Empire Big Four, under Czar Baldy-Bald.
-He is also Bo-bobo's former friend and sworn rival.
+He is also Bo-bobo's former friend from childhood and sworn rival.
 This regent-haired, white bearded fighter had also been trained in the Fist of the Nose Hair alongside Bo-bobo in the Hair Kingdom, but turned against his afro-haired friend when Bo-bobo was chosen as the Seventh Master of the Fist of the Nose Hair by their teacher (a juice can).
 Bo-bobo was chosen over Battleship because Captain Battleship was not a citizen of the Hair Kingdom.
 Captain Battleship controls his vast military forces from the "Pomade Ring", a sky fortress flying over the destroyed Puppu City (Gasser's hometown).
 He uses his own style of "Fist of the Nosehair" as well as fights with weird antics, similarly to Bo-bobo.
 While most of the attacks are his own, his ultimate attack, "Armaggedon", has him calling up the Earth Defense Forces to attack for him.
 He finally falls after trying to apologize to Bo-bobo for abandoning his friend for his own personal gains, only to face Bo-bobo's anger for acting like a baby.

 The next time Bo-bobo and company saw him, he was being punished for his failure by OVER.
 He was the first one to discover Beauty and Gasser's feelings for each other, and taunts and exploits Gasser due to it.
 He participated in the new emperor playoffs but lost and, thanks to Bo-bobo, barely escaped death.
 It seems that he is the longest lasting of the Chrome Dome Big Four.
 As a Fist of Nosehair user, he is bound to be a little weird (turning into an octopus, blowing up his own ship, have a bad knowledge of numbers).
 Like Bo-bobo, he is 27 years old.
 He inexplicably makes an appearance with the main characters in both the first opening and ending sequence of the anime.